ganxiyun/ganxiyun.github.io/_posts/2018-09-27-JavaException101.md

 {% endhighlight %}

  {% highlight JAVA %}
 // Good Case.
-This might be controversial.
-In real cases, developers just log each exception, therefore
+It is a bit controversial.
+In many real cases, developers just log each exception, therefore
 //     `try {} catch (IOException | TimeoutException ex) {}`
 // might be used.
 public void useSpecificTryCatch() {